-The major is comprised of four core courses in Computational Data Science, four courses from existing programs including Mathematics and QMBE, and three courses that meet requirements from any other major or minor program.
-This last requirement is to ensure that students have a disciplinary context for the computational and data-based tools that will develop in the program.
+This interdisciplinary major is comprised of five core courses in Computational Data Science, four courses from Mathematics and QMBE, and three disciplinary courses that meet requirements from any other major or minor.
+The three disciplinary courses ensure that students have contextual knowledge in a content area in which they will apply the computational and data analysis skills that they will develop in the program.